 - 15. Enter the task information on the General page (e.g., name the task HS40/8839 diagnostics firmware update, and enter an optional description of the task). - 16.
-Click the Advanced tab, and modify the command list this way:
+Click the Advanced tab, and modify the command list this way.
+You can extract a copy of this file from the embedded file in section 1.4 above.:

 '''

+;

 Remote Deployment Manager

-(C) Copyright IBM Corp.
+; (C) Copyright IBM Corp.
 2004 All rights reserved.

 ; User-generated command list for the Custom task that can flash

 ; Diagnostics, reboot, and run Scan.
-Target system is a \ensuremath{\mathsf{HS40}}
+Target system is a HS40

 ; model 8839 blade.

-;

 BOOTTYPE !LOADDOS /ENVIRONMENT/DOS71F

 WAKE

 !!SETENV

 !%%RAMDSK%%

 !mtftp qet %%SERVER_IP%% TEMPLATE\%%TASKTEMPLATEID%%\%%TASKTOID%%\DIAGFW.BAT DIAGFW.BAT

 !DIAGFW.BAT

 BOOTTYPE !LOADDOS /ENVIRONMENT/DOS71X

 !!REBOOT

 !!SETENV

 !scan.bat /n

 HandleScanOutput

 UpdateAssetID

 !!SHUTDOWN

+END

 '''

 Note: The command list is a list of RDM and DOS commands that are the Custom task logic.
-Refer to Appendix A, "Command list commands", in the Remote Deployment Manager 4.11 Operations Guide for information on commands and syntax within a command list.
+Refer to Appendix A, "Command list commands", in the Remote Deployment Manager 4.30 User's Reference for information on commands and syntax within a command list.